Environmental Educator / Camp Leader Position

-KIDS for the BAY (KftB) is in our nineteenth year of delivering a fun-filled summer of hands-on science and nature exploration in the unique environment of the San Francisco Bay Area.
+KIDS for the BAY (KftB) is now celebrating our 20 Year Anniversary of Summer Camp, delivering a fun-filled summer of hands-on science and nature exploration in the unique environment of the San Francisco Bay Area.
 Camp includes science investigations, nature games, art activities, hiking, kayaking, swimming and many more adventures.
 Campers learn to care for the natural environment and become environmental stewards.
 Team building activities help to develop a fun loving, connected and caring Summer Camp community of friends, scientists and environmentalists.

 Camp sessions are one week long (Monday-Friday) between the hours of 8:30 am and 4 pm and take place at various natural habitats around the Berkeley area, including Tilden Park, Strawberry Creek, and Berkeley Marina.
-All sessions of camp include special field trips to ocean beaches, islands in the bay, the Exploratorium, China Camp State Park, the Aquarium of the Bay and many more exciting destinations.
+All sessions of camp include special field trips to ocean beaches, the Exploratorium, China Camp State Park, the Aquarium of the Bay and more exciting destinations.

-Camp sessions are for campers ages 5-7 and Explorers age 8-11.
-Camper Ambassadors, age 12 &13 help out with younger campers, and youth age 14 – 17 are Leaders in Training.
-Each week of camp is led and managed by Environmental Educators including KftB Program Staff, Camp Leaders, Camp Assistant Leaders, and Camp Interns.
+Camp sessions are for Adventurers Campers age 5-7 and Explorers age 8-11.
+Camper Ambassadors, age 12 &13 help out with younger campers, and youth age 14 – 17 are Leaders in Training/Interns.
+Each week of camp is led and managed by Environmental Educators including year-round KftB Program Staff, Camp Leaders and Camp Assistant Leaders.
 Our camper-to-staff ratio is low, ensuring an enriching, safe, and positive camp experience.
 KftB also runs an after-care camp Nature Club from 4-5:30 pm.

-- Review camp curricula and plan activities with other Camp Leaders
+• Review camp curricula and prepare to teach activities

 • Lead hands-on nature, art, science, adventure, community-building and play activities

 • Supervise campers during snack, lunch, and free play times

 • Maintain positive, professional communication at all times

 • Provide guidance, leadership, and support to Camp Assistant Leaders and Camp Interns